 This workship is suited for longtime or newer programmers

-The workshop demonstrates techniques that carry through naturally into the real world and allow attendees to refactor more efficiently.
+The workshop explodes this false binary.
+Participants will learn incremental, test-validated refactoring techniques that carry through naturally into the real world and allow them to refactor more efficiently and effectively.
 Attendees learn how to:

 - Save time by closing off false trails to bad refactors sooner